Summit Avenue Walking Tour:

 16. Edward T. Buxton House (421 Summit Ave): The first house on this lot was constructed in 1882 for Joseph Wheelock but when Edward Buxton bought the lot in 1912 he had it demolished to build the current house.
 We love this house for the 3rd floor which was added in modern times.
 Seeing how the 3rd floor has been worked into the architecture of the original house lets you see how far they go to preserve the historical nature of historic home while preserving the of these mansions when altering them.

-Lamplighter Statue (461 Holly Ave): One block to the North is beautiful wooden chainsaw statue pays respects to the local street lamps showing a 1800s lamplighter getting a little help from his daughter.
+Lamplighter Statue (461 Holly Ave): One block to the North is a beautiful wooden chainsaw statue that pays respects to the local street lamps showing an 1800s lamplighter getting a little help from his daughter.
 The Houses behind it are Edward Sawyer House (461 Holly) from 1891 and the E.H.
 Bailey House (459 Holly) from 1885.
 The pretty red vine-covered house across the street is the George Grant House (462 Holly) from 1883.
-The big stone house at 472 is the William George House built in 1890, was home of Scott Fitzgerald’s grandmother Louisa McQuillan.
+The big stone house at 472 is the William George House built in 1890, was home to Scott Fitzgerald’s grandmother Louisa McQuillan.

 19. William & Bertha Constans House (465 Summit Ave): Built for William & Bertha Constans in 1886.
 William moved to St Paul from France in 1850 and became work as a clerk.
 He quickly noticed that there was a lot of money to be made if he clerked for many successful businesses at once and started his own firm.
 Around the same time, he started buying up land in St Paul even in the year his business wasn’t making much money but it paid off.
 Land prices started to skyrocket in St Paul and William found himself worth almost $1 Million.
 We find his house to be the perfect balance of elegance and power.
 This stout mansion blends a number of styles and brings it together with a bold contrast of red brick and white accents.